-- System GUI must be as simple and user friendly as anyone can use it.
-At front side we implemented registration form for access the system. - Authentication is necessary to enter into the system only if one requires to start his/her own project.
-This is required to prevent unauthorized access to the system. - If someone steals the password of the administrator or any regular user then he can able to change the database or misuse the system and can enter in restricted area so for this purpose system will provide encrypted password storage format in the database.
-Option to change the Password.
+- System GUI must be as simple and user-friendly as anyone can use it.
+On the front side, we implemented a registration form to access the system. - Authentication is necessary to enter into the system only if one requires to start his/her project.
+This is required to prevent unauthorized access to the system.

+- If someone steals the password of the administrator or any regular user then he can able to change the database or misuse the system and can enter a restricted area so for this purpose system will provide an encrypted password storage format in the database.
+Option to change the Password. - A Session is maintained throughout the system when a particular user enters the system.
+The Session is regularly checked whenever it is required.